How to buy Lyft shares

 Own Lyft shares in just a few minutes.

-Lyft, Inc is a software—application business with stocks listed in the US.
+Lyft, Inc is a software-application business with stocks listed in the US.
 Lyft shares (LYFT) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$28.05 – a decrease of 0.92% over the previous week.
+Its last market close was US$57.4 – an increase of 0.54% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Lyft